 - End over-reliance on “indirect” taxes like sales tax and VAT, which tend to take a bigger bite out of the income of poorer people and increase rates of “direct” taxes on high incomes and the most profitable businesses.

-- Governments should use the COVID-19 pandemic as an opening to find redistributive solutions for the medium
+- Governments should use the COVID-19 pandemic as an opening to find redistributive solutions for the medium and long-term.

 - Introduce or boost taxes on assets like property, wealth, inheritance and income from investments.